-Public defense in biotechnology, Yin Yin
+Public defence in biotechnology, Yin Yin

 Title of the thesis: Assembly of silk-like proteins towards functional bio-inspired materials